504ensicsLabs/LiME/README.md

 format (required):   padded ~ pads all non-System RAM ranges with 0s
-                     lime ~ each range prepended with fixed-size header containing address space info raw ~ concatenates all System RAM ranges (warning : original position of dumped memory is likely to be lost)
+                     lime ~ each range prepended with fixed-size header containing address space info raw ~ concatenates all System RAM ranges (warning : original position of dumped memory is likely to be lost therefore making analysis in most forensics tools impossible.
+This format is not recommended except for advanced users)

 digest (optional):   Hash the RAM and provide a .digest file with the sum.
                      Supports kernel version 2.6.11 and up.
 See below for